An afternoon with the Kansas Freezer Meal Queen

 *Welcome Pinteresters!
 For more tasty noms, try my Chicken Spaghetti.
 It’s a failproof kid pleaser.
 Or my Cheesy Chicken and Spinach Lasagna, guaranteed to get as much cheese in your mouth as possible.
 Wash it all down with my Mama’s Amaretto Slush for a frosty adult treat.
 Thanks for visiting!

-Soup’s on Sunday: Kitchen Sink Pasta Salad
+In the Kitchen: Kitchen Sink Pasta Salad

 Man, it’s hot.